 GSIs should be aware that harm and harassment can surface in online learning environments as well.
 It may be challenging to recognize if or when it's happening since students are not physically in front of the instructor and each other.
-If teaching remotely, GSIs should offer frequent opportunities for students to offer feedback about the virtual classroom experience.
+If teaching remotely, GSIs should present frequent opportunities for students to offer feedback about the virtual classroom experience.
 GSIs can also remind students mid-way through the semester about campus resources.
 As people continue to work and learn from home, professionals in the field are learning about the unique circumstances that contribute to harm and violence.
-The PATH to Care Center has created guidance on how to support people impacted by violence during remote learning (https://care.berkeley.edu/get-resources/resources-during-covid-19/).
+The PATH to Care Center has created guidance on how to support people impacted by violence during remote learning.

-GSIs should also familiarize themselves with resources on the experiences of survivors who are working/learning from home (https://www.workplacesrespond.org (covid19supportingworkers/#workingfromhome).
+GSIs should also familiarize themselves with resources on the experiences of survivors who are working/learning from homeLinks to an external site.